 Work now going on in your borough includes:

-- A21 Tweedy Road - new, direct crossings and new traffic signals for cyclists, more space for buses and improvements to the public spaces
+- Shortlands Liveable Neighbourhood - a number of new cycle corridors and cycle paths connecting neighbourhoods with new traffic signals for cyclists, more space for buses and improvements to the public spaces

 Bus network changes

 From time to time - after consulting the public - we alter bus routes to reflect changing patterns in demand.
 We also make temporary changes, often because of road works.
 See the latest bus changes.